shivamchhuneja/contentcrafter/README.md

 # ContentCrafter: Your AI Writing Companion

 ContentCrafter is an AI-driven application designed to help you generate high-quality, SEO-friendly blog posts, headline ideas, and LinkedIn posts with ease.
-By leveraging the power of Google's Gemini model, ContentCrafter assists writers, marketers, and content creators in crafting engaging and well-structured content.
+With Google's Gemini, ContentCrafter can assist writers, marketers, and content creators in crafting engaging and well-structured content.

 ## Features